Making The Most of Every Drop

 The Water Authority has supported the development of recycling projects for decades, though membership in groups such as the WateReuse Association and collaborative efforts to promote local reuse efforts.

 Recycling Process & Uses

 Water recycling is the treatment and disinfection of municipal wastewater to provide a water supply suitable for non-drinking purposes.
-Agencies in San Diego County use recycled water to fill lakes, ponds, and ornamental fountains; to irrigate parks, campgrounds, golf courses, freeway medians, community greenbelts, school athletic fields, food crops, and nursery stock; and to control dust at construction sites.
+Agencies in San Diego County use recycled water to fill lakes, ponds, and ornamental fountains; to irrigate parks, campgrounds, golf courses, freeway medians, community greenbelts, school athletic fields, food crops, and nursery stock; to control dust at construction sites, and for street sweeping.

 Recycled water can also be used in certain industrial processes and for flushing toilets and urinals in non-residential buildings.
-Additional uses for recycled water are being identified and investigated such as the use of recycled water for street sweeping purposes.
+Additional uses for recycled water are being identified and studied.
 Some of the Water Authority’s member agencies are also developing advanced water treatment projects for potable reuse.

 Regulations Protect Public Health

 In California, recycled water use is permitted and overseen by the State Water Resources Control Board (State Water Board) and its nine Regional Water Quality Control Boards.
 The State Water Board establishes standard conditions for recycled water use and conditionally delegates authority to an administrator to manage a water recycling program and issue water recycling permits to recycled water users.